 How Are Depression and Substance Use Disorders Connected?

-These days substance abuse and mental illnesses like depression and anxiety are interconnected in what seems to be an unending cycle.
-While it’s not entirely clear if one co-occurring illness “causes” the other, there are a few possible theories on how depression and substance use disorders are connected.
+These days substance abuse and mental illnesses like depression and anxiety are interconnected in what seems to be an eternal cycle.
+While it’s not entirely clear if one co-occurring condition “causes” the other, there are a few possible theories on how depression and substance use disorders are connected.

 A mental health disorder like depression can lead to substance abuse disorder.
 A substance abuse disorder can also trigger a mental health illness.
 It can be neither one influencing the other.
 An individual can simultaneously suffer from both, with none exerting an influence on the other.